Boyhood

 Championing positive masculinity and the many ways of being a boy

-Put students at the centre of the work we do and allows them to help shape our approach through student engagement
+Place students at the centre, enabling them to shape our approach through meaningful engagement.

-Celebrate the many different ways of being a boy
+Celebrate the many ways of being a boy, reinforcing confidence, identity and belonging.

 The above video is an example of the thoughtful and caring nature of students at William Ellis and the importance placed on giving them the platform to work through and voice their beliefs.
 It forms part of a wider project undertaken with Middlesex University.
 You can read more about the school’s work on this area on the “Why Boys’ Education?” section of the school website.
 The expertise within the school is of great value in developing future successful men both through and outside of the school.